SecurStar GmbH answers on the Infosecurityguard/Notrax case: absolutely unreasonable! :-)

 Fabio Pietrosanti (naif)

-Dishonest security: The SecurStart GmbH case
+Dishonest security: The SecurStart GmbH Phonecrypt case

 I would like to provide considerations on the concept of ethics that a security company should have respect to the users, the media and the security environment.